tomwechsler/Active_Directory_with_Windows_Server_2022/A12/Troubleshooting_Group_Policy.md

-When troubleshooting group policies, do not forget the name resolution (use the command prompt)!
+When troubleshooting group policies, do not forget the name resolution (use the command prompt - on a client)!
 -----------

 nslookup domain_name